reqnroll/Reqnroll/docs/automation/datatable-helpers.md

 ## `CreateInstance<T>`

-The `CreateInstance<T>` extension method of the `Table` class will convert a table in your scenario to a single instance of a class.
+The `CreateInstance<T>` extension method of the `DataTable` class will convert a table in your scenario to a single instance of a class.
 The class used to convert the table is specified by the generic type `T` in the method signature `CreateInstance<T>`.
 You can use two different table layouts in your scenarios with the `CreateInstance<T>` method.

 - **Vertical Tables**